Andorra in the Eurovision Song Contest: Contest history

 Budget restrictions have continued to prevent Andorra from returning to the contest, with RTVA having previously considered leaving the EBU in order to recoup costs, which would have prevented any further Andorran participation in the event.
 In recent years, renewed interest in the contest has been reported among some members of the Andorran government, with past Andorran Eurovision artists having also been vocal in their support for a return of the nation to the contest.
 Georgi, Andorra's last participant, also started a campaign to secure a potential sponsorship which would enable Andorra to return to the contest and lobbied with Andorran politicians on this idea.

-Andorra is the only country to have never participated in a grand final; 2007 remains the country's best result to date, when Anonymous placed 12th in that year's semi-final with 80 points, 11 points away from qualifying.
+On 4 February 2025, Catalan radio station RAC 1 reported that Catalan broadcaster TV3 was in talks with RTVA with a proposal to collaborate on a potential return of the latter to the contest in 2026.
+According to reports, it was proposed that TV3's music talent show Eufòria would be used to select Andorra's Eurovision representative.
+On 26 May 2025, RTVA confirmed it would not participate in 2026 and would not collaborate with TV3 for a possible return.